Patent Foramen Ovale and Atrial Septal Defect

 If your UF Health Jacksonville heart specialist suspects you may have a PFO that

-requires treatment, he or she may order an echocardiogram (echo) to obtain a detailed
+requires treatment, an echocardiogram (echo) to obtain detailed

-picture of the heart.
+pictures of the heart will be recommended.
 Your doctor may also order what’s known as a “bubble

 test,” in which a saltwater solution is injected into the heart during the